Zarand3r/deepStitch2/README.md

 # Temporally recurrent models of stitch recognition

+**This is a continuation of https://github.com/Zarand3r/deepStitch forked from https://github.com/fluongo/deepStitch**

 ## Overview

 The goal of this project is to apply computer vision techniques (standard two-stream action recogntiion models) towards the goal of